caiobga99/crud-react-node/README.md

 - [Sequelize] - Sequelize is a modern TypeScript and Node.js ORM for Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
 - [Express] - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - [MySQL] - MySQL is a database management system, which uses the SQL language as an interface.

+## Future Implementations
+allow the use of login for only the administrator can do the operations (CRUD) and the administrator decides if the user will be administrator or a common user.